Justin Bieber And Beyoncé Robbed Of Awards In Out Of Touch Grammys

 — CBC News (@CBCNews) February 11, 2017

 Of course, there can only be one winner in an awards field.
-And this year’s Grammys had a sizeable heft of hype-worthy contenders, including Beyoncé, Bieber, Adele, Chance The Rapper, a posthumous David Bowie, Drake, Rihanna, Twenty One Pilots, Lukas Graham, and more.
+And this year’s Grammys had a sizeable heft of hype-worthy contenders, including Beyoncé, Bieber, Adele, Chance The Rapper, David Bowie, Drake, Rihanna, Twenty One Pilots, Lukas Graham, and more.

 However, there has been shock and anger that Bieber didn’t win for Song of the Year and Best Pop Vocal Album, two categories many thought he deserved to triumph in.

-Likewise, there was a groundswell of outrage about Beyoncé missing out on the Album of the Year prizee.
+Likewise, there was a groundswell of outrage about Beyoncé missing out on the Album of the Year prize.
 To a lesser extent, Rihanna and Drake’s “Work” being beaten to the Best Pop Duo/Group Performance Grammy for “Work” by Twenty One Pilot’s “Stressed Out” has also not gone over well.
 In fact, the Bajan superstar didn’t take home any of her eight nominations.

 rihanna and kanye won 0 out of 8, beyoncé won 2 out of 9 and adele won 5 out of 5. y’all notice anything? pic.twitter.com/jV10WYmoqo